 To the liquidation of Hungarian branches of foreign companies, generally the relevant EU regulation applies.
-In the event that a foreign company becomes insolvent in connection with business activities performed by its Hungarian branch and the insolvency proceedings to which it is subject does not fall within the scope of Regulation (EU) 2015/848, and there is no reciprocity with the state where the foreign company is established in respect of insolvency proceedings, creditors may request dissolution of the branch by the general court at which the branch is registered.
+If a foreign company becomes insolvent in connection with business activities performed by its Hungarian branch and the insolvency proceedings to which it is subject does not fall within the scope of Regulation 2015/848/EU, and there is no reciprocity with the state where the foreign company is established in respect of insolvency proceedings, creditors may request dissolution of the branch by the general court at which the branch is registered.
 In those proceedings, the provisions of the Bankruptcy Act on liquidation proceedings apply with certain derogations.
 The court terminates the liquidation proceedings if the foreign company or the branch provides guarantees for settlement of the creditors' claims notified in the proceedings.